 A7.7.1 Copy of TMP on-site A copy of the signed and approved TMP/generic TMPs must be available on-site at all times when the worksite is attended, and be available for inspection by the RCA, engineer, New Zealand Police or WorkSafe NZ registered inspector.
-A7.7.2 Copy kept for one year For selected level LV and level 1 roads, if the TMP has been approved by the STMS under delegated authority, a copy of the TMP must be kept for one year.

-A7.8 Emergency situations not at a planned worksite
+A7.7.2 Copy kept for one year Whether approved under delegated authority or by the RCA, the TMP (and any associated on-site records) must be must be kept by the contractor for one year.
+C A7.8 Emergency si tuations not at a planned worksite